tsgates/arch-wiki-markdown/wiki/Joe.md

 Installing and Configuring
 --------------------------

-Joe can be installed with the joe package from the AUR or can be built from source.
+Joe can be installed with the joe binary package or can be built from source.
 Extra syntax highlighting files can be found here.
 Some are updated files and some are brand new ones like the Erlang syntax highlighting file.